-Apart from the general risk reduction through diversification, Sustainability risks are not addressed further.
+Apart from the general risk reduction through diversification across regions, economic sectors and asset classes, Sustainability risks are not addressed further.
 However, the number of investment opportunities is not limited by the sustainable orientation of the investment strategies, so that this specific risk of sustainable investment strategies is not relevant.
 A sound quantitative assessment of the different Sustainability Risks is not possible ex-ante.